Higher Education Participation Programme

-The programme assists in providing educational support and/or equipment to domestic students with a disability with high cost needs.
+The programme assists in providing educational support and/or equipment to domestic students with disability with high cost needs.
 Funding is also provided to encourage those providers to implement strategies to attract and support students with disabilities.

 The DSP provides funding for the Australian Disability Clearinghouse on Education and Training (ADCET) website.
-The site provides information and other resources designed to promote inclusive teaching and learning practices for people with a disability.
+The site provides information and other resources designed to promote inclusive teaching and learning practices for people with disability.

 National Disability Coordination Officer Programme